guillesanbri/ivy/README.rst

 ToDo: Add links where relevant

-The Ivy framework is built on top of various essential components, mainly the **Backend Handler**, which manages what framework is being used behind the scenes and the **Backend functional APIs**, which provide framework-specific implementations of the Ivy functions.
-Likewise, classes like the :code:`ivy.Container` and :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them here!).
+The Ivy framework is built on top of various essential components, mainly the `Backend Handler`_, which manages what framework is being used behind the scenes and the `Backend Functional APIs`_, which provide framework-specific implementations of the Ivy functions.
+Likewise, classes like the :code:`ivy.Container` and :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them `here! <https://lets-unify.ai/ivy/design/ivy_as_a_framework.html>`_).

 All of the functionalities in Ivy are exposed through the :code:`Ivy functional API` and the :code:`Ivy stateful API`.
-All functions in the functional API are **Framework Agnostic Functions**, which mean that we can use them like this:
+All functions in the `Functional API <https://lets-unify.ai/ivy/design/building_blocks.html#ivy-functional-api>`_ are **Framework Agnostic Functions**, which mean that we can use them like this:

 .. code-block:: python